-5.3 TO STOP THE CHARGING OF THE ELECTRICAL VEHICLE
+4.4 TO STOP THE CHARGING OF THE ELECTRICAL VEHICLE

 - Do one of the procedures that follow to stop the charging. - a.
-Follow the instructions for the electrical vehicle, i.e. the EV will initiate a charging stop.

-- Use a RFID that is connected to same EV driver that started the charging.
-Only the EV driver that started the charging can stop it. - c.
-Use the GARO Connect app and log in as the EV driver that started the charging. - 2.
-Disconnect the Type 2 connector from the electrical vehicle.
+Follow the instructions for the electrical vehicle, i.e. the EV will initiate a charging stop. - Use a RFID that is connected to same EV D driver that started the charging.
+Only the EV driver that started the charging can stop it. - Use the GARO Connect app and log in as the EV driver that started the charging. - 2.
+Disconnect the cable to the electrical vehicle.